jennfshr/vnc2hpc/README.md

 [Register.lanl.gov](https://register.lanl.gov/lists/subscribe.php)
 *LANL CryptoCard Authentication Required*

-**Engage the Mailing List**

-*Have questions, requests, concerns?
-Feel free to email: vnc2hpc@lanl.gov*
+**Engage with beta-testers and developers on the Mailing List** *Have questions, feature requests, concerns?
+Email: vnc2hpc@lanl.gov*

 _____

 ## System Requirements
 This software requires a VNC Client installation on the system where it is running.
-Testing of VNC2HPC is conducted with RealVNC and TigerVNC.
+Testing of VNC2HPC is conducted against RealVNC and TigerVNC.

+**Requirements**
 Additionally, you'll need to have:

-**Requirements**

 **System packages**